-STEM summer day camps for students entering 11th or 12th grade
+STEM summer program for students entering 11th or 12th grade

-Thanks to the generosity of 3M and Polaris, we are able to offer Discover STEM to admitted students for only a $100 enrollment fee, and full scholarships are available upon request to admitted students demonstrating financial need.
-The enrollment fee will only be collected from students upon admittance into Discover STEM (see “Admissions timeline” below for details).
+Thanks to the generosity of 3M, we are able to offer Discover STEM to admitted students for an enrollment fee of $100.
+Full scholarships are available upon request to admitted students demonstrating financial need.
+The enrollment fee will be collected from students only upon admittance to Discover STEM.
+There is no cost to apply.

-Due to limited space, admission to Discover STEM is competitive.
-The competitiveness of admission will be based on the number of applications received and the qualifications of the applicants.
+Due to limited space, admission to Discover STEM is expected to be competitive.
+The competitiveness of admission will be based on the number of applications received and the applicants' qualifications.
 Enrolling an academically qualified, diverse student body is essential to Discover STEM, so applicants from underrepresented communities are especially encouraged to apply.

-- Priority given to local residents who have not previously participated in Discover STEM
+- Priority will be given to students who have not previously participated in Discover STEM

 Application submission requirements

-Applications will be reviewed holistically by committee after the application submission deadline of Friday, April 19, 2019.
-Students will be notified of their application status no later than Friday, May 24, 2019.
-Upon admission, students will have 10 business days to confirm their enrollment by submitting a $100 enrollment fee.
-Scholarships are available upon request to admitted students demonstrating financial need.
+Applications will be reviewed holistically by committee after the Friday, April 21, 2023, application deadline.
+Students will be notified of their application status via email no later than Friday, May 26, 2023.
+Upon admission, students will have 10 business days to confirm their enrollment by submitting their enrollment fee or scholarship request.
 Applicants who are not initially accepted will be automatically added to the waiting list and notified if a spot becomes available to them.

 - Outstanding talent, achievement, or aptitude in a particular area